 Back in 2017, with my 3 year old I could barely enjoy a total of few hours of the entire Holy Week.

-Ever year after, and also now with my toddler, I am determined to enjoy Holy week with her and hopefully, survive Good Friday together.
+Ever year after, and also now with my toddler, I am determined to enjoy Holy week with them and hopefully, survive Good Friday together.
 Here are 6 things that I am planning to do that worked with me in the past.
 I hope they will also work with your family!

 Go in with a new Mindset.
 It's OK if you don't enjoy the whole 10-hour service.
 You have little kids.
 They will not be this young forever.
 Soon they will grow older and you will be able to enjoy Good Friday again.
 For now, pick the best time for you and the kids to enjoy the service.
 This time frame of course includes your favorite prayers and the time when your kids will not be cranky, hyper, or whinny and can be occupied with the following 5 other ways to keep them busy.

-Food.
+Bring Food.
 Lots of it with Variety!
 It's obvious that you will pack some snacks but don't forget you are spending breakfast and lunch in church.
 And you don't want to make a quick trip to McDonalds in the middle of service either.
 So pack enough for two meals and lots of snacks because your kid will be a very picky eater on this day.
-Remind your kids to step outside of church when theyare eating their snacks.
+Remind your kids to step outside of church when they're eating their snacks.